noelenz/eJPT-Course-Notes/Host & Network Penetration Testing /The Metasploit Framework (MSF)/Information Gathering & Enumeration.md

 shell:`ifconfig`

-eth1 is in the target 2 subnet (change 2 to 3)
+eth1 is in the target 2 subnet (our system (target1) is eth1, for target2 change 2 to 3)

 clear out